 - Log into PASS-PORT.
-PASS-PORT can be accessed from the "Quick Access" menu on the College of Education's Webpage at education.louisiana.edu. - Click on the "Artifacts" tab. - Click on the purple "Field" button for Field Experience. - You are starting a new field experience, so next to the "OPEN FIELD EXPERIENCES" tab, click on "INITIATE NEW FIELD EXPERIENCE". - ✤ Select - EDFL 106: Teacher Stimulates and Encourages Higher Order Thinking Skills - ✤ A window will open with "Initiate New Field Experience", "Enter a name for this field experience."
+PASS-PORT can be accessed from Current Students, Pass-Port Office, EDFL 106 Resources on the College of Education's Webpage at education.louisiana.edu. - Click on the "Artifacts" tab. - Click on the purple "Field" button for Field Experience. - ✤ You are starting a new field experience, so next to the "OPEN FIELD EXPERIENCES" tab, click on "INITIATE NEW FIELD EXPERIENCE". - ✤ Select - EDFL 106: Teacher Stimulates and Encourages Higher Order Thinking Skills - ✤ A window will open with "Initiate New Field Experience", "Enter a name for this field experience."
 Enter - EDFL 106: Teacher Stimulates and Encourages Higher Order Thinking Skills - ✤ A window will open with "Initiate New Field Experience", "choose a date for the experience."
-Enter the date you completed the observation and click "select". - A window will open with "Initiate New Field Experience", "choose the level for this experience": - o Select "Level 1: Observation, one-on-one".
-Click on "Select" - ✤ A window will open with "Initiate New Field Experience", "choose a site for this experience": - Select the site from the drop down list.
-Click on "Select" - ✤ A window will open with "Initiate New Field Experience,", "enter the site contact's name below". - Enter the name of your site contact. - ✤ A window will open with "Basic Information".
+Enter the date you completed the observation and click "select". - ✤ A window will open with "Initiate New Field Experience", "choose the level for this experience": - Select "Level 1: Observation, one-on-one".
+Click on "Select" - ✤ A window will open with "Initiate New Field Experience", "choose a site for this experience": - o Select the site from the drop down list.
+Click on "Select" - A window will open with "Initiate New Field Experience,", "enter the site contact's name below". - Enter the name of your site contact. - A window will open with "Basic Information".
 Click on "Edit Basic Info First". - Enter the number of participants and duration of field experience (number of hours listed in the Requirements for Total Field Experience).
 It should match the information in Teacher Stimulates and Encourages Higher Order Thinking Skills Observation Rubric Part 1. - The items listed on the Teacher Stimulates and Encourages Higher Order Thinking Skills Observation Rubric will appear on the screen.
 Click on the "Edit" button to the right of each item to enter the data.
-You will not need to enter a journal entry. - When all data is entered from Part 1, click on the "Complete Field Experience" button at the bottom of the screen. - ◆ Part 2 of the rubric will appear.
-Enter your data and click on "submit". - You will be brought back to the Artifacts-Field Experience tab and you will see the field experience listed under the "Completed Field Experiences" section. - If your instructor requires you to submit your field experience through PASS-PORT, click on the "submit for review" link to the right of the field experience.
-Select the faculty member to which you are submitting. - If your instructor requires you to submit a hard copy, click on the "view" link to the right of the field experience. - Scroll to the bottom of the window and click on "Print". - To track the number of hours you have entered into PASS-PORT for field experience, click on the "Account Info" Tab.
-Scroll to the bottom of the screen and there will be a summary of your hours.
+You will not need to enter a journal entry. - When all data is entered from Part 1, click on the "Complete Field Experience" button at the bottom of the screen. - Part 2 of the rubric will appear.
+Enter your data and click on "submit". - You will be brought back to the Artifacts-Field Experience tab and you will see the field experience listed under the "Completed Field Experiences" section. - If your instructor requires you to submit your field experience through PASS-PORT, click on the "submit for review" link to the right of the field experience. - Select the faculty member to which you are submitting. - If your instructor requires you to submit a hard copy, click on the "view" link to the right of the field experience. - Scroll to the bottom of the window and click on "Print".

-Higher Order Thinking Skills Worksheet
+\ Higher Order Thinking Skills Worksheet